 The 5GSM Capability indicates UE's support for Reflective QoS and for Multi-homed IPv6 PDU Session (only if the Requested PDU Type was set to "IPv6" or "IPv4v6").

 The NAS message sent by the UE is encapsulated by the AN in a N2 message towards the AMF that should include User location information and Access Type Information.
+If supported by the AN, the N2 message includes the Establishment Cause received by the AN as part of AN parameters.
+The Establishment Cause provides the reason for requesting an establishment of an RRC connection.

 The PDU Session Establishment Request message may contain SM PDU DN Request Container containing information for the PDU Session authorization by the external DN.